SymfonyCasts/EasyAdminBundle/sfcasts/association-autocomplete.md

 Query" and cool!
 It looks on every single field to see if it matches the `%ti%` value *and*  it has WHERE `enabled = ?` with a value of 1... which comes from this up here.
 Super cool!

+Next: could we use an `AssociationField` to handle a *collection* relationship?
+Like to edit the collection of *answers* related to a `Question`?
+Totally!
+But we'll need to a few Doctrine & form tricks to help us.